alirbara/yadegari/README.md

 # Yadegari
-Yadegari is a website for writing memorable memos for your loved ones.
+Yadegari is a website for sharing memos with your friends.